 A Tour to Celebrate 100 Years

-Ralph rarely rides the bus, but this summer he took a ride in Kendal’s van with transportation coordinator Donna Smith.
+Ralph rarely road the bus, but that summer he took a ride in Kendal’s van with transportation coordinator Donna Smith.
 He recently celebrated his 100th birthday, and the outing was a belated present.

 They toured Oberlin, stopping at the house he built.
 “I put every nail in that house,” he told Donna.